Genetic Testing for Epilepsy

 Summary of Evidence

 Genetic testing for epilepsy covers a wide range of clinical syndromes and possible genetic defects.
-For infantile or early-childhood-onset epilepsy syndromes, which may be caused by single-gene mutations, there is only a small body of research, which is insufficient to determine the clinical validity and clinical utility of genetic testing.
+For infantile- or early-childhood-onset epilepsy syndromes, which may be caused by single-gene mutations, there is only a small body of research, which is insufficient to determine the clinical validity and clinical utility of genetic testing.
 There may be a potential role in differentiating these syndromes from the common epilepsies and from each other, and in improving the efficiency of the diagnostic work-up.
 There also may be a potential role for genetic testing in identifying syndromes that are resistant to particular medications, thereby directing treatment, and in reproductive decision-making for family members of affected individuals.
-However, at the present time, the evidence is limited and the specific way in which genetic testing leads to improved outcomes is ill-defined.
+At present, the evidence related to specific ways that genetic testing leads to improved outcomes is limited.
+Clinical input indicated strong support for the use of genetic testing in the evaluation of infantile- and early-childhood-onset epilepsy syndromes associated with encephalopathy.
+The clinical utility of genetic testing occurs primarily when there is a positive test for a known pathogenic mutation.
+The presence of a pathogenic mutation may lead to targeted medication management, avoidance of other diagnostic tests, and/or informed reproductive planning.

 For the common epilepsies, which are thought to have a complex, multifactorial basis, the role of specific genetic mutations remains uncertain.
 Despite a large body of literature of associations between genetic variants and common epilepsies, the clinical validity of genetic testing is poorly understood.
 Published literature is characterized by weak and inconsistent associations, which have not been replicated independently or by meta-analyses.
 This literature does not permit conclusions on the clinical validity of genetic testing.
 Because of the lack of conclusions on clinical validity, conclusions on clinical utility are also lacking.